 Mini Coopers are definitely cool little cars.
 They’re stylish, they’ve got good fuel efficiency, and for such small vehicles, they can really get a move on too.
-That being said, just like any other car, truck, or van out there, a Mini Cooper needs to be well maintained.

 A part of maintaining any vehicle is ensuring that it always has enough motor oil in the system to prevent friction, wear, and overheating, and not only enough oil, but the right kind too.